scaredofjesus/test-task/README.md

 3. If I had more time I would probably do something more sophisticated with WebSocket real-time update functionality, especially flashing the rows that have been updated.
 Also, I wasn't sure if that part was even needed :).

 4. I would also prefer to create a separate component for rendering table lists like that.
-However, the only way to customize the output in the Vuetify table component is through slots, which would've made said component to bloated.
+However, the only way to customize the output in the Vuetify table component is through slots, which would've made said component too bloated.
 That is why I went with a mixin instead.

 PS: Also I replicated coincap.io Exchanges and Charts page, because I wasn't sure if all of the markets needed to be displayed on a separate page, or just exchange specific like it's done on coincap.io.
 If I didn't understand the task properly and something else needs to be added I will happily do so.